 To determine the requirements for initiating and directing endoderm migration, we developed a cell transplantation model that allowed us to directly query endodermal sorting while disentangling the endodermal specification program from the migration program.
 We generated ectopic endodermal cells by expression of the constitutively activated Nodal receptor acvr1ba.
-We then transplanted these cells (Fig. 1A) into the animal pole of a wildtype host embryo, far from the marginal location of endogenous endodermal cells, and determined whether these misplaced ectopic endodermal cells could sort into the correct endodermal layer (Fig. 1B).
-First, ectopic endoderm production by acvr1ba was confirmed by qPCR analysis of sox17 and sox32 expression (Fig. S1A), markers for endodermal cell fate (Kikuchi et al., 2001; Shivdasani, 2002).
-Although Nodal signaling can also induce mesoderm fate (Peyriéras et al., 1998; Aoki et al., 2002b), we found that acvr1ba expression upregulated the mesodermal markers gsc and tbxta (also known as ntl) to a lesser extent than sox17 and sox32 (Fig. S1B), demonstrating that acvr1baexpressing cells are biased to an endoderm fate.
+We then transplanted these cells (Fig. 1A) into the animal pole of a wild-type host embryo, far from the marginal location of endogenous endodermal cells, and determined whether these misplaced ectopic endodermal cells could sort into the correct endodermal layer.
+(Fig. 1B).
+First, ectopic endoderm production by acvr1ba was confirmed by qPCR analysis of sox17 and sox32 expression (Fig. S1A), markers for endodermal cell fate (Kikuchi et al. 2001, 17; Shivdasani 2002).
+Although Nodal signaling can also induce mesoderm fate (Peyriéras, Strähle, and Rosa 1998; Aoki, Mathieu, et al. 2002), we found that acvr1ba expression upregulated the mesodermal markers qsc and ntl to a lesser extent that sox17 and sox32 (Fig. S1B), demonstrating that acvr1ba-expressing cells are biased to an endoderm fate.
 Next, we found that, after transplantation to the animal pole, these ectopically introduced endodermal cells accumulated in endoderm-derived tissue by preferentially migrating to the correct endodermal layer (Fig. 1B-E).
-When induced endodermal cells were transplanted together with non-endodermal cells (Fig. 1F), these cell types separated into two layers from an originally mixed population (Fig. 1G, Movie 1).
-Visualizing the migration path of these cells by time-lapse microscopy showed that induced endodermal cells did not move towards the margin and then involute to form endodermal layer (the normal path of endogenous endoderm migration); instead, they radially ingressed into the inner layer (Fig. 1G), consistent with a recent report (Giger and David, 2017).
-Additional single-cell tracking analysis revealed that the trajectories of transplanted cells did not exhibit random walk or sample both inward and outward directions; instead, the ingression was highly unidirectional (Fig. 1H, Movie 2).
-These data indicate that endodermal cells produced by acvr1ba expression, if placed ectopically, can initiate ingression via highly polarized and unidirectional migration.
+When induced endodermal cells were transplanted together with nonendodermal cells (Fig. 1F), these cell types separated into two layers from an originally mixed population (Fig. 1G, Movie S1).
+Visualizing the migration path of these cells by time-lapse microscopy showed that induced endodermal cells did not move towards the margin and then involute to form endodermal layer (the normal path of endogenous endoderm migration); instead, they radially ingressed into the inner layer (Fig. 1G), consistent with a recent report (Giger and David 2017).
+Additional single-cell tracking analysis revealed that the trajectories of transplanted cells did not exhibit random walk or sample both inward and outward directions; instead, the ingression was highly unidirectional (Fig. 1H, Movie S2).
+These data indicate that endodermal cells produced by acvr1ba expression can initiate ingression if placed ectopically via highly polarized and unidirectional migration.